 If you have issues with swallowing, your speech therapist will have you perform a series of swallowing tests that will help them create an individualized treatment plan to help you regain your swallowing skills and show you techniques to help compensate for any lost function.

-Stroke can cause language impairment due to damage to the areas of the brain involved in processing language or due to loss of muscle control and muscle weakness in the mouth and throat.
+Stroke can cause language impairment due to damage to the areas of your brain involved in processing language or due to loss of muscle control and muscle weakness in your mouth and throat.

 You might be able to speak just fine, but not be able to understand what is being said to you.